kadena-community/mainnet-utils/README.md

 #### max-gas-limit
 `(max-gas-limit a)`

-GUARD that enforces gas-limit is at or below a
+GUARD that enforces gas-limit is at or below A

 - takes a:integer
 - produces `guard`